boopsboops/spider/cran-comments.md

+## Resubmission 16.02.18

+* MIT license changed to CRAN version
+* DESCRIPTION tidied up (superfluous text deleted, doi corrected)

+## Notes

-This is a re-release of the 'spider' package.
+* This is a re-release of the 'spider' package.
 The package was previously on CRAN up until v1.3-0, but was removed.
 The issues are fixed, and development has moved to https://github.com/boopsboops/spider.

-Maintainer has changed to Rupert A. Collins (rupertcollins@gmail.com).
+* Maintainer has changed to Rupert A. Collins (rupertcollins@gmail.com).

-16.02.18 - MIT license changed to CRAN version.

 ## Test environments